AZaitzeff/tools_for_dna_binding_proteins/README.md

  Both of them assume that you have TensorFlow 2

 ### XGBoost
 You need the embedding by ESM in a datafame to run Xgboost.py.
-For the provided data sets the embeddings are found at TODO and needs to go in your data folder under the name `fb_embed.csv`.
+For the provided data sets, please contact me for the embeddings and they need to go in your data folder under the name `fb_embed.csv`.

 ## How to generate your own data sets